samsledje/markdown-media-tracker/README.md

   - Try using an incognito/private browsing window
   - Check that your Google account has Drive access enabled
   - Verify your internet connection

+- **Google Drive slow loads**: If initial loads are slow for large libraries (100+ items):
+  - **First load**: Initial loads download all files and can take time for large libraries.
+Progress is shown in real-time.
+  - **Subsequent loads**: Should be much faster due to caching.
+Only new/modified files are downloaded.
+  - **Clear cache**: If you suspect cache issues, use the Storage Indicator dropdown menu to "Clear Cache" and force a fresh download.
+  - **Network**: Ensure stable internet connection.
+The app downloads files in batches of 100 concurrently for optimal performance.

 ### API Issues